 - Optional Finishing salt (like Maldons), for garnish

-- Whipped cream for serving
+- Whipped cream, for serving

-Preheat oven to 350 F. (regular bake setting/not fan assisted)
+- Preheat oven to 350 F. (regular bake setting/not fan assisted)

-In a medium bowl, whisk together the brown sugar, whipping cream, syrup, eggs and vanilla.
+- In a medium bowl, whisk together the brown sugar, whipping cream, syrup, eggs and vanilla.
 Add a pinch of salt and whisk in.

-Place unbaked 9-inch pie shell on to a baking sheet.
+- Place unbaked 9-inch pie shell on to a baking sheet.
 Pour batter in to pie shell and bake for 45-55 minutes or until filling is set, except for the very centre.
 (Note: Mine is usually done in 45 minutes.
 When done, the outer 2-inches or so will be puffy and cracked.
 The middle will be set on top, but jiggly.
 Pie will firm up as it cools.)
 If using a bit of salt on top, Sprinkle it on after pie has cooled for 15 minutes.

-Cool at room temperature for 15 minutes, then refrigerate until firm enough to slice (about 3 hours).
+- Cool at room temperature for 15 minutes, then refrigerate until firm enough to slice (about 3 hours).
 Serve cooled or at room temperature, with very lightly sweetened whipped cream.

 Hi!
 I’m Jennifer, a home cook schooled by trial and error and almost 40 years of getting dinner on the table!
 I love to share my favourite recipes, both old and new, together with lots of tips and tricks to hopefully help make your home cooking enjoyable, stress free, rewarding and of course, delicious!